 Management and Board of the oil and gas firms should strive for comprehensive and transparent reporting on emissions and effluents.
 Increasing the quality and detail of these disclosures may help to build investor trust and improve market perceptions.

-Given the positive impact of WMD on market value, oil and gas companies should prioritise and promote their waste management initiatives.
+Given the positive impact of WMD on market value, oil and gas companies should prioritize and promote their waste management initiatives.
 This can be achieved through dedicated reporting and showcasing successful waste management strategies to attract investors.

 Oil and gas firms in Nigeria should regularly assess their environmental disclosure strategies to ensure they remain relevant and effective in communicating their sustainability efforts to investors.